mwvgroup/pwv_kpno/README.md

             hour  (int): The hour of the desired PWV data in 24-hour format

         Returns:
-            data (astropy.table.Table): A table of modeled PWV values in mm
+            An astropy table of modeled PWV values in mm

     transmission(date, airmass):
-        Return a model for the atmospheric transmission function due to PWV
+        Check arguments for the function `transmission`

-        For a given datetime and airmass, return a model for the atmospheric transmission function due to precipitable water vapor (PWV) at Kitt Peak.
-        The modeled transmission is returned as an astropy table with the columns 'wavelength' and 'transmission'.
-Wavelength values range from 7000 to 10,000 angstroms.
+        This function provides argument checks for the `transmission` function.
+It checks argument types, if a datetime falls within the range of the locally available SuomiNet data, and if SuomiNet data is available near that datetime.

         Args:
-            date (datetime.datetime): The datetime of the desired model airmass          (float): The airmass of the desired model
+            date    (datetime.datetime): A datetime value
+            airmass             (float): An airmass value
+            model (astropy.table.Table): A model for the PWV level at KPNO

         Returns:
-            trans_func (astropy.table.Table): The modeled transmission function
+            None

 ### 3.2 Examples